 Dental braces

 The most common treatment for a dental overbite is orthodontic braces.
 Treatment with braces involves brackets, wires, rubbers, and elastics that put pressure on the teeth.
 This helps to o properly align the teeth, position the bite, and resolve the malocclusion.
+Depending on the range of severity, the braces treatment may last between 6 months to 2 years.

 Orthodontic appliances